What Is A Content Strategy, And Do You Need One?

 It can be logistically challenging for organisations to produce enough content, resulting in an ad-hoc and inconsistent approach.
 A content plan is an ideal opportunity to identify your publishers and ensure they are all onboard with the same vision and messaging.
 A calendar plan with future content planned (and even pre-produced or set to publish automatically) will help you get ahead of the game.

-Fiona Lewis is an Action Planning Associate with nearly twenty years’ marketing, communications and PR experience specialising in the charity and not-for-profit sectors.
+Fiona Lewis is an Action Planning Consultant with nearly twenty years’ marketing, communications and PR experience specialising in the charity and not-for-profit sectors.
 She has held senior communications roles in charities and now works as a consultant, trainer and coach.
 Fiona helps organisations to develop a strategic approach to communications that maximises the impact of their resources.
 She can help charities to kick-start their marketing activities or provide specific support on areas including brand development, research, web content, media campaigns and more.